 Stage II: Secondary Data Augmentation and Validation

-To compensate for detection biases and validate field identifications, the following secondary data sources and validation protocols were employed:
+The following secondary data sources and validation protocols were employed to compensate for detection biases and validate the field identifications.

 Literature Review

-A thorough review of existing literature was conducted to contextualize the field data and verify the known distribution of observed species.
+A thorough review of the existing literature was conducted to contextualize the field data and verify the known distribution of the observed species.
 Sources included:

 Peer-reviewed articles from journals such as Journal of Threatened Taxa, Zoo’s Print, and Indian Forester.